 As the length and quantity of data is not restricted for many article types, authors can provide datasets, tables, movies, or other information as additional files.

 All Additional files will be published along with the accepted article.
 Do not include files such as patient consent forms, certificates of language editing, or revised versions of the main manuscript document with tracked changes.
 Such files, if requested, should be sent by email to the journal’s editorial email address, quoting the manuscript reference number.

 Results that would otherwise be indicated as "data not shown" should be included as additional files.
 Since many web links and URLs rapidly become broken, SpringerOpen requires that supporting data are included as additional files, or deposited in a recognized repository.
 Please do not link to data on a personal/departmental website.
 Do not include any individual participant details.
 The maximum file size for additional files is 20 MB each, and files will be virus-scanned on submission.
 Each additional file should be cited in sequence within the main body of text.

-Research and Practice in Technology Enhanced Learning is affiliated with The Asia-Pacific Society for Computers in Education.
+Research and Practice in Technology Enhanced Learning is the official journal of The Asia-Pacific Society for Computers in Education.

 Annual Journal Metrics

 78 days to first decision for reviewed manuscripts only